California governor signs fur sale, circus animal bans

 Fashion designers including Versace, Gucci and Giorgio Armani have stopped or say they plan to stop using fur.

-Under the new California law there is a fine of up to $1,000 for multiple violations.
+Under the California law, there is a fine of up to $1,000 for multiple violations.

 Animal rights groups have said animals may be subject to gassing, electrocution and other inhumane actions to obtain their fur.